codacy/stash-scala-client/README.md

 ### License

-stash-scala-client is available under the GPLv3 license.
-See the LICENSE file for more info.
+stash-scala-client is available under the The Apache Software License, Version 2.0.